-Every Thursday afternoon a tourist sleeping car for Denver, Salt Lake City, San Francisco, and Los Angeles leaves Omaina and Lincoln via the Burlington Route.
-It is carpeted, upholstered in rattan, has spring sents and backs and is provided with curtains, bedding, towels soap.etc.
-An experiences excursion conductor and a uniformed ruliman parter accompany it through to the particulars write to FRANCIS, Gen'l Pass'r Agent, Omaha Nela
+Every Thursday afternoon a tourist sleeping car for Denver.
+Salt Lake City, San Francisco, and Los Angeles leaves Omaha and Lincoln via the Burlington Route.

+It is carpeted, upholstered in rattan, has spring seats and backs and is provided with curtains, bedding, towels.soap, etc. An experienced excursion conductor and a uniformed i ulliman porter accompany it through to the Pacific Coast.

-Pacific Coast.
-While neither as expensively finished nor as five to look at as a paince sleeper, it. is just as good to rice in ten ond class tickets are bonored and the price of a borth, wide enough and big enough far two, is only \$5.
-For a folder giving full
+While neither as expensively finished nor us fine to look at as a palace sleeper, it is just as good to ride in.
+Second class tickets are innored and the price of a berth, wide enough and big enough for two, is only \$5.